-I received my PhD from University of Konstanz (Germany) in 2016.
+I received my PhD from University of Konstanz (Germany).
 I worked as a Postdoc researcher on a D2DCRC's project called Beat the News, for predicting population level events in Australia at University of Adelaide until 2019.
 My research interests include discovering links in covert networks, modeling social networks, and predictive analysis.

 I am also involved in multiple collaborative projects with researchers from Germany, UK and several Asian countries in order to develop technology for the emergent users.